Privacy policy

 What exactly are cookies?

-Whenever you surf the Internet, you use a browser.
-Well-known browsers include Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
+Always when you surf the internet, you use a browser.
+Well-known browsers are for example Chrome, Safari, Firefox, Internet Explorer, and Microsoft Edge.
 Most websites store small text files in your browser.
 These files are called cookies.

 - Name: _ga

-- Expiry time: 2 years
+- Expiration time: 2 years

-- Use: differentiation of website visitors
+- Usage: Differentiation of website visitors

-- Sample value: GA1.2.1326744211.152311192649
+- Beispielhafter Wert: GA1.2.1326744211.152311192649

 A browser should support the following minimum sizes:

-- A cookie should contain at least 4096 bytes
+- A cookie should be able to contain at least 4096 bytes

-- At least 50 cookies should be stored per domain
+- At least 50 cookies should be able to be stored for Pro Domain

-The question of which cookies we use in particular depends on the services used and is clarified in the following sections of the data protection declaration.
-At this point we would like to briefly discuss the different types of HTTP cookies.
+The question of which cookies we specifically use depends on the services used and will be clarified in the following sections of the privacy policy.
+At this point, we would like to briefly discuss the different types of HTTP cookies.

-There are 4 types of cookies:
+One can distinguish 4 types of cookies:

 Functional cookies

-Targeting cookies
+Goal-oriented cookies

 Advertising cookies